PandemiaProject/pandemia/README.md

     pdoc --html --overwrite --html-dir docs pandemia

 ## Citing This Work
-Pandemia is based on [ABMlux](https://github.com/abm-covid-lux/abmlux), a simpler epidemic model which was used for the article Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, PLOS ONE, https://doi.org/10.1371/journal.pone.0261330.
+Pandemia is based on [ABMlux](https://github.com/abm-covid-lux/abmlux), an epidemic model which was used in the article Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, PLOS ONE, https://doi.org/10.1371/journal.pone.0261330.

 If you publish using technology from this repository, please cite the above article using this BibTeX: